snudler6/time-travel/README.md

     assert time.time() == 100200
 ```

-`time-travel` also allows you to define I/O event that will "happen":
+`time-travel` also allows you to define I/O event that will "happen"
+during the program:

 ```python
 with TimeTravel() as t: